 Finally, the last stage in the detox process is transition.
-At this point, the individual will have made it through the withdrawal period and, while they can technically exit care after this, it will not be at all effective without long-term addiction care, so the medical staff will strongly encourage moving on to ongoing care as well as:
+At this point, the individual will have made it through the withdrawal period and, while they can technically exit care after this.
+However, it will not be at all effective without long-term addiction care so the medical staff will strongly encourage moving on to ongoing care as well as:

-– Providing both information and resources on different recovery treatment programs to help find one that will be most effective and someone can easily transition into
+- Providing information and resources on different recovery treatment programs to help find one that will be most effective that someone can easily transition into.

 Why Should I Detox?